trezor/trezor-suite/docs/misc/message_system.md

 }
 ```

+#### How to update

+When updating message system config, sequence number must always be higher than the previous one.
+Once released config cannot be rolled back to the previous one with lower sequence number.
+A new one with higher sequence number has to be created.

+Information about updated config has to be sent to @tsusanka, who will manually upload it to S3 bucket. *TODO* Updated config will be automatically uploaded by CI job to the correspondent S3 bucket based on the current branch.

 #### Priorities of messages

 Based on the priority of the message, the message is displayed to the user.
 0 is the lowest priority, 100 is the highest priority.